 The paperback is available directly from the printers at Lulu.com or from Amazon.com

-At the moment Lulu.com are offering 10% off print books up until Dec 14th 11:59 pm ET with code LULU10
+At the moment Lulu.com are offering 10% off print books with code CALENDARS10 until September 17th 11:59 pm ET.

 Ebook formats also available from...

 Kindle Amazon $3.82 Amazon Kindle

 Epub Lulu.com $5.99 Lulu Press

 Nook book Barnes & Noble $5.99 Barnes & Noble